hashicorp/terraform-provider-aws/website/docs/r/dx_private_virtual_interface.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an `import` block to import Direct Connect private virtual interfaces using the `vif id`.
+In Terraform v1.5.0 and later, use an `import` block to import Direct Connect private virtual interfaces using the VIF `id`.
 For example:

 ```terraform
 import {